Purusharth1/Property-Management/README.md

 This is a Property Management System built using Flask for the backend, Bootstrap for the frontend, and PostgreSQL for the database.

+## Database Configuration

+This application uses SQLAlchemy for database management, connecting to a PostgreSQL database.
+The connection details are specified in the `SQLALCHEMY_DATABASE_URI` configuration variable within the application.

 ## Features

 - **User Authentication**: Users can sign up, log in, and manage their properties.